osilander/simple-ONT-assembly/README.md

 mamba install -c bioconda prokka

+# this is an extra program to visualise directory structure
 mamba install -c conda-forge tree
 ```

 ### General notes
 Several of the steps below may take a few minutes.
 For any step that takes longer than 2-3 minutes I recommend `tmux`, a terminal multiplexer that will esnure your process deosn't stop once you have disconnected from the server.

 You should endeavour to keep your data organised.
 In general, you should have the original data stored elsewhere and always keep it untouched.
 You should operate only on copied data.
-The data that you are using in the steps below should exist in a presonal directory (either on the server or on your computer).
+The data that you are using in the steps below should exist in a personal directory (either on the server or on your computer).
 This directory should indicate the title or subject of your project, e.g. `soil-isolate-assemblies`.
 It is best in my experience to put the sequence data files in a directory caleld `data`.
 Any results from the analyses below you should store in a directory called `results`.
-To visualise your directory structure, I recommend [tree](https://www.tecmint.com/linux-tree-command-examples/).
-Please install using `mamba` (above).
+To visualise your directory structure, I recommend [tree](https://www.tecmint.com/linux-tree-command-examples/) (above).

 I will not go through here in detail into file naming conventions, etc. but it is something to study beforehand.
 [Here](https://johndecember.com/unix/tutor/filenames.html) is an example.